Qatar: Market Profile

 Major Economic Indicators

-- Qatar’s real GDP growth expanded by 4% year-on-year (YOY) in Q4 2015 on the strength of its non-oil sector.
-The country is projected to expand by 3.4% in 2016 due to massive infrastructure investment and further economic diversification.
+- Qatar’s real GDP growth expanded by 2.5% YOY in Q1 2017 on the strength of its non-oil sector.
+The country is projected to expand by 3.4% in 2017 due to massive infrastructure investment and further economic diversification.

-- In preparation for the 2022 FIFA World Cup, along with the Qatari bid to host the 2024 Olympics, large-scale infrastructure projects are underway, including construction of stadiums, rails and highways.
-The government plans to spend up to US$ 205 billion on infrastructure over 2013-2018.
+- In preparation for the 2022 FIFA World Cup, large-scale infrastructure projects are underway, including construction of stadiums, rails and highways.
+The government plans to spend up to US$205 billion on infrastructure over 2013-2018.

-- Hong Kong's exports to Qatar dropped by 17.8% YOY to US$30 million in the first three months of 2016, while imports from Qatar went down by 36.5% YOY to US$25 million.
+- Hong Kong's exports to Qatar increased by 10.7% YOY to US$70 million in the first seven months of 2017, while imports from Qatar rose by 20.8% YOY to US$61 million.

 Current Economic Situation

-The oil and gas sector dominates Qatar’s economy, as it accounts for more than 50% of total government revenue and 90% of export earnings.
-With a negligible agriculture sector, industry represents about 59% of the Qatari GDP, with the rest attributable mostly to services.
+The oil and gas sector dominates Qatar’s economy, as it accounts for more than 50% of total government revenue and around 80% of export earnings.
+With a negligible agriculture sector, industry represents about 51% of the Qatari GDP, with the rest attributable mostly to services.

-Qatar’s real GDP expanded by 4% YOY in Q4 2015 on the strength of its non-oil sector, which expanded by 7.4% in the same period.
-Robust growth was seen in the construction, trading and finance sectors on the heels of a 10% increase in Qatari population in 2014.
-The share of non-oil sector in the country’s nominal GDP increased from 53.1% in Q4 2014 to 67.5% in Q4 2015, with the construction sector rising 20.2% YOY as infrastructure building accelerated.
+Qatar’s real GDP expanded by 2.5% year-on-year (YOY) in Q1 2017 on the strength of its non-oil sector, which expanded by 4.9% in the same period.
+The share of non-oil sector in the country’s nominal GDP increased from 47.5% in 2014 to 66.8% in Q1 2017, with the construction sector rising 15.7% YOY as infrastructure construction accelerated.
+Robust growth was also seen in the financial and insurance sector, which expanded by 10.1% YOY.

-The Qatari authorities are optimistic over the expanding contribution of the non-oil sector, also expecting the start-up of the Barzan gas project to boost the economy.
-The IMF expects the Qatari economy to expand by 3.4% in 2016, supported by massive public investment for the 2022 FIFA World Cup and further economic diversification.
+In 2016, erosion of exports and fiscal revenues arose from lower oil and gas prices, plunging the Qatari budget balance into deficits, the first time in 15 years.
+To restrain spending, Qatari authorities have implemented a series of energy pricing and labour reforms.
+Meanwhile, the country is optimistic over the expanding contribution of the non-oil sector, and expects the start-up of the Barzan gas project to boost the economy.
+The IMF expects the Qatari economy to expand by 3.4% in 2017, supported by massive public investment for the 2022 FIFA World Cup and further economic diversification.

-Qatar has been the world’s largest liquefied natural gas (LNG) exporter since 2006, boasting the world’s third largest proven gas reserves (2015) following Russia and Iran.
+Qatar has been the world’s largest liquefied natural gas (LNG) exporter since 2006, boasting the world’s third largest proven gas reserves (2016) following Iran and Russia.
 Qatar Petroleum (QP), the national oil and gas company, is responsible for developing the country’s LNG sector from upstream to downstream, including exploration, production, storage and marketing.
 QP is active in partnering with international oil companies, which purchase LNG from the projects which they invest in Qatar (e.g. ExxonMobil).
 Japan, the world’s top LNG buyer, has increased LNG imports from Qatar since the 2011 Fukushima nuclear disaster, with many multi-year supply contracts signed.

 After completing the LNG investment programme in 2011, Qatar has started to focus on the downstream energy sectors.
 Qatar’s Ministry of Energy and Industry noted that US$25 billion will be spent to raise the current LNG output from 9.2 million tonnes per year (mty) to 23 mty by 2020, and the new long-term strategy will further diversify the economy.

-Thanks to its huge natural gas reserves, Qatar’s per capita income of US$76,576 ranked as the world’s third highest in 2015, only after Luxembourg and Norway.
+Thanks to its huge natural gas reserves, Qatar’s per capita income of over US$60,000 ranked as the world’s fifth highest in 2016.
 The government aims to utilise its enormous oil wealth to develop a sustainable economy.
 Under its National Vision 2030 development plan, the government is dedicated to building a services-oriented knowledge economy through investment in infrastructure, education and healthcare.
-Despite the erosion of exports and fiscal revenues due to lower oil and gas prices, Qatar recorded a budget surplus of 10.3% in 2015.
-According to the IMF, however, the country is expected to post a deficit of 2.7% in 2016, the first time in 15 years.
-Following a 30% hike in gas prices by the state fuel company in January 2016, the Qatari authorities announced that fuel subsidies will be removed from May 2016 as part of its subsidy reforms.

 Qatar uses its trade surplus accumulated from oil and gas wealth to establish the Qatar Investment Authority (QIA).
-In 2014, QIA indicated that QIA had about US$110 billion in assets under management.
 QIA and its subsidiaries invest in leading companies in non-oil sectors, such as hotels, retail, real estate and manufacturing, in the hope that such experiences will help lift Qatari standards and diversify the economy.
 The establishment of sizeable financial endowments helps Qatar provide continuity and predictability of funding for essential services such as health and education despite the fluctuation of hydrocarbon receipts.

-In the preparation of the 2022 FIFA World Cup, plus the Qatari bid for hosting the 2024 Olympics, the government plans to spend up to US$205 billion over 2013-2018 on infrastructure projects.
-Massive infrastructure projects are underway including the construction of stadiums, rail connection and highways.
+In the preparation of the 2022 FIFA World Cup, the government plans to spend up to US$205 billion over 2013-2018 on infrastructure projects.
+Massive infrastructure projects are underway including construction of stadiums, rail connections and highways.
+In an effort to increase transparency of available investment projects, the Qatari government in June 2016 launched a new online procurement portal to consolidate information on all government tenders.

 Qatar’s media sector is in a leadership position in the Gulf.
 Al Jazeera, a news network based in Doha, is renowned for its broadcasting independence.
 Al Jazeera has broadcast centres in Doha, Kuala Lumpur, London and Washington DC, making it a Middle Eastern broadcaster with a global reach.

-In the Global Competitiveness Report 2015-2016 published by the World Economic Forum, Qatar ranked 14th out of 140 economies, and was the most competitive economy in the Middle East leading the UAE (17th).
-Qatar’s competitiveness is underpinned by its macroeconomic stability and high efficiency in the goods market, which rank globally 2nd and 5th respectively.
+In the Global Competitiveness Report 2016-2017 published by the World Economic Forum, Qatar ranked 18th out of 140 economies, and was the second most competitive economy in the Middle East after the UAE (16th).
+Qatar’s competitiveness is underpinned by its macroeconomic stability and high efficiency in the goods market, which rank globally 2nd and 7th respectively.

 Qatar offers various incentives in attracting FDI, including import duty exemption on machinery, equipment and spare parts for industrial projects, tax exemptions on corporate tax for pre-determined periods and export duty exemption.
 The Qatar Business Development and Investment Promotion Department under the Ministry of Economy and Commerce (MEC) is responsible for promoting business development and attracting FDI.
 Information related to Qatar’s investment climate and incentive schemes are provided on the MEC website.

 In Qatar, FDI projects are generally limited to 49% of the investment capital.
-However, Qatari Foreign Investment Law allows, upon MEC approval, up to 100% ownership by foreign investors in the following sectors: agriculture, industry, healthcare, education, tourism, development and exploitation of natural resources, energy and mining, consultancy services, technical work services, information technology, cultural services and sport services.
+However, Qatari Foreign Investment Law allows, upon obtaining special government approval, up to 100% ownership by foreign investors in the following sectors: agriculture, industry, healthcare, education, tourism, development and exploitation of natural resources, energy and mining, consultancy services, technical work services, information technology, cultural services and sport services.

-In 2014, cumulative FDI in Qatar reached US$31 billion, up 3.5% from the year earlier.
-According to China’s Ministry of Commerce, Chinese FDI stock in Qatar has surged in recent years, leaping from US$77 million in 2011 to US$354 million in 2014.
+In 2016, cumulative FDI in Qatar reached US$33.9 billion, up 2.3% from the year earlier.
+According to China’s Ministry of Commerce, Chinese FDI stock in Qatar has surged in recent years, leaping from US$77 million in 2010 to US$450 million in 2015.

 Qatar is a member of the World Trade Organisation (WTO), and maintains a liberal trade regime.